seanpark132/FaveBattles/README.md

 # FaveBattles
 https://favebattles.netlify.app/

-A web app where users can create and play tournament-like games on trendy topics such as food, TV shows, and music, to determine their favourite "choice" from a pool of popular choices.
+A single-page app where users can create and play tournament-like games to test their preferences on trendy topics such as food, TV shows, and music.
 Users can discover popular choices for topics they are interested in, play with friends to see where opinions differ, and look at the rankings to see where their favourite lands in comparison to other users' favourites.

 # How a game works: